 John Garretson's national patent litigation and counseling practice focuses on pharmaceuticals, biotech, medical devices and information technology.
-He has successfully handled cases in federal courts across the country, including more than a dozen trials and appeals to the Federal Circuit, and has first-chaired cases for both domestic and international clients.
+He has successfully handled cases in federal courts across the country, including more than 20 trials and appeals to the Federal Circuit, and has first-chaired cases for both domestic and international clients.
 He is a co-author of "U.S. Patent Litigation — 150 Questions and Answers," published in Japan, and is a contributing author to Patent Resources Group's "Pharma and Biotech Strategies — Hatch-Waxman and Litigation" (2011).
-He is frequently quoted in industry publications such as Ingram's, Inside Counsel, Genetic Engineering and Biotechnology News and Law360 with respect to biotech, Food and Drug Administration and pharmaceutical patent issues.
+He is frequently quoted in industry publications such as Bloomberg News, Law360 and Inside Counsel on intellectual property issues, and has served as a mediator chosen by the parties to help resolve ongoing litigation.

 Before his legal career, Mr. Garretson was a sailing, celestial navigation and coastal charting instructor at Culver Summer Naval School in Culver, Indiana.
 He also served as technical director and as a board member of the Georgetown Gilbert & Sullivan Society, a community musical theater group in Washington, D.C.
 A former trombonist, orchestra member and occasional jazz group musician, Mr. Garretson sang baritone in the University Glee Club of New York City, a men's choral group that gives concerts in the United States and internationally.
 In addition, he is a member of the Samaritan’s Circle for the New York City Rescue Mission, a ministry and shelter that reaches out to New York City’s homeless population.

 Teva Pharmaceuticals, Inc. v.
 Amicus Therapeutics U.S., Inc. - (Galafold®) Lead counsel for Teva in the first case filed under the CREATES Act, seeking provision of drug product samples; case successfully resolved.